ksvan/node-red-contrib-komfovent/README.md

 Please note that as of now, return values includes the type, the unit the value is set in, as defined in the web page.
 And the same capitalization.

+Errors are printed to the log, nothing is returned from the node, to stop the flow
 	{ error: false, result: '16.6 C', unit: 192.168.x.x }
 	{ error: false, result: 'BOOST', unit: 192.168.x.x }
 	{ error: false, result: '40 %', unit: 192.168.x.x }